akang05/Alvin-Kang-blog/index.md

-# 📊 DataTone: Managing Ambiguity in Natural Language Interfaces for Data Visualization
+#DataTone: Managing Ambiguity in Natural Language Interfaces for Data Visualization
 **By Bongshin Lee, Rubaiat Habib Kazi, Nathalie Henry Riche, Sheelagh Carpendale, and Steven M. Drucker (UIST 2015)**
 *Blog post by Alvin Kang*

 ---

-## 💬 Introduction
+##Introduction
 As data becomes more central to decision-making, more people want to explore and visualize it — not just data scientists.
 But creating charts and dashboards can be hard for non-technical users who don’t know how to code or use complex visualization tools.

 Wouldn’t it be easier if we could just ask the computer in plain English: